ursgal/ursgal/README.rst

     On Mac it may be neccesary to use Python3.6, since it comes with its own OpenSSL now.
 This may avoid problems when using pip.

-.. _How to install thrid party engines:
+.. _How to install third party engines:
     https://ursgal.readthedocs.io/en/latest/faq.html#q-how-do-i-add-an-engine-that-is-not-installed-via-install-resources-py